sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(console.error).toHaveBeenCalledWith('<yellow> WARN </yellow> <yellow>Taco</yellow>')
 -->

 JavaScript doesn’t have the `elseif` operator like some other languages.
 However, we can “make” one by skipping braces on the `else` branch.
-It doesn’t reduce the readability because all the code is still inside braces, but this way we have all branches on the same nesting level, creating a _parallel structure_: all branches look like they belong to the same block of code.
+It doesn’t reduce the readability because all the code is still inside braces, but this way we have all branches at the same nesting level, creating a _parallel structure_: all branches look like they belong to the same condition.

 I> We talk more about parallel coding in the [Don’t make me think](#no-thinking) chapter.

 ## Obsolete code styles

-Sometimes, developers follow a particular code style even if the initial reasoning behind it is no longer relevant.
+Sometimes, developers follow a particular code style even when the initial reasoning behind it is no longer relevant.

 For example, using leading commas in arrays and objects when JavaScript didn’t yet support trailing commas: